12 Finance Tricks To Building Your Personal Wealth

 Each box has a specific budget.

-If something unexpected comes up in one category that blows its budget, I quickly like to see where I can pull extra resources from.
+If something unexpected comes up in one category that blows its budget, I quickly like to see where I can pull extra resources.

 Taking the money from my savings account to cover these expenses is always the last option on my list.